INFORMATION FOR RENTERS AND PROPERTY MANAGERS

 FAMILY DATA SHEET (FDS)

-If your contact or vehicle information changes, you will need to update the Family Data Sheet (in the form list) right away.
+If your contact or vehicle information changes, please contact your Block Captain as soon as possible so that they may update the Family Data Sheet (FDS) right away.
 This will ensure that we have your contact information and avoid any issues with gate access to the community.

 Each street within the community has an assigned Block Captain.
 Block Captains help keep neighbors informed of community and HOA news throughout the year.
 Your block captain will also be your contact for verifying your Family Data Sheet.